vroger11/vroger11.github.io/_posts/2020-01-28-improve-your-bash-navigation.markdown

 # My full configuration file

-You can found my full bashrc [here](https://github.com/vroger11/vroger11-configs/blob/master/bash/bashrc).
+You can find my full bashrc [here](https://github.com/vroger11/vroger11-configs/blob/master/bash/bashrc).
 It contains more customizations, like gem configuration and miniconda initialization.
-I tested it under Konsole terminal emulator under Ubuntu 18.04 with two different username.
+I tested it under Konsole terminal emulator under Ubuntu 18.04 with two username.
 Nevertheless, be careful of what you do with it.
 I do not provide any warranty.